-For each bear market period, it outlines the date markets hit their peak (market high) and trough (market bottom), along with the percentage drawdown that occurred between the peak and trough.
-The last two columns show how long it took, in months and years, for an investor to earn their money back.
-Half the time, it took less than a year for an investor to breakeven.
-There are obvious outliers that occurred, but in general, markets seemed to recover quicker than maybe one would have guessed.
+For each bear market period, the chart outlines the date markets hit their peak (market high) and trough (market bottom), along with the percentage drawdown that occurred between the peak and trough.
+The last two columns show when a new peak was reached and how many days it took the markets to get to that new peak from the previous low.
+While there are obvious outliers that occurred, in general, markets went on to hit new highs within a couple of years.

 Investing examples from the 2008 bear market

 As some investors today consider moving investments into cash (GICs), we have the gift of hindsight in looking at some scenarios coming out of the last bear market in 2008/09.
 We will use each Compass Portfolio’s total return index value for all examples.

 October was likely the biggest period of uncertainty during the 2008 financial crisis.
 At the time, two major financial institutions, Lehman Brothers and Washington Mutual (Wamu), had collapsed, a global central bank effort had just been unveiled and several bailouts had been approved.

 This was peak panic for most investors, and rightfully so as things looked pretty grim.
 However, if we look at the table below, all Compass Portfolios, from our most conservative on the top to our all-equity portfolio on the bottom, offered far more than a GIC or cash return.
 We can also see that the equity-heavy portfolios on the right, the ones that were already down 35% at the start of our observation period, ended up performing the best.

 During the time period beginning October 2008, GICs for a one-year term would have been priced to earn around 4%.